uktrade/trade-remedies-docker/README.md

 If, when first accessing the caseworker site, you receive a forbidden message, you need to clear your session and cookies.

+## Branch names
+We use gitflow naming conventions for branches:
+[hotfix/feature]/trlst-storyid-story-description

+For example:
+hotfix/trlst-242-optimise-logging-in-api-project

+## Commit process
+Always squash and merge and name your commit as per your branch in the following style:

+[hotfix/feature]: TRLST [story #] - story description

+For example:
+hotfix: TRLST 242 - optimise logging in api project